pfizer-opensource/e3moldiffusion/README.md

     - dataset-root: Main path to the dataset
     - batch-size: Batch size (40-50 on a V100 GPU)
     - n-nodes-bias: The ligand sizes are sampled from the ligand size distribution extracted from the training data.
 With n-nodes-bias an additional number of atoms is added (for crossdocked: 10)
-    - vary-n-nodes: [0, n-nodes-bias] is added randomly (uniform)
     - num-ligands-per-pocket-to-sample: 100 [default on CrossDocked 100]
     - num-ligands-per-pocket-to-save: 100 [default on CrossDocked 100]
     - max-sample-iter: 50 [max. number of iterations to fulfill num-ligands-per-pocket-to-sample]
     - batch-size: 40
     - n-nodes-bias: 0 [increase sampled/fixed ligand size by the number provided]
+    - vary-n-nodes: [0, n-nodes-bias] is added randomly (uniform)
-    - fix-n-nodes [whether or not to use the ground truth ligand size for number of atoms]
+    - fix-n-nodes [whether or not to use the ground truth ligand size for number of atoms (hence no sampling of ligand sizes)]
-    - prior-n-atoms: targetdiff [conditional or targetdiff - how to sample from pocket conditional ligand size distribution]
+    - prior-n-atoms: targetdiff [conditional or targetdiff - sample ligand size from pocket conditional ligand size distribution]
-    - vary-n-nodes [whether or not to uniformly vary n-nodes-bias.
-E.g., n-nodes-bias 10 means [0, 10]]
     - property-importance-sampling [whether or not to use property importance sampling]
     - property-importance-sampling-start: 200 [when on the diffusion trajectory to start importance sampling]
     - property-importance-sampling-end: 300 [when on the diffusion trajectory to end importance sampling]